Ulrich B. Phillips: Pro-slavery bias

+Views

+Inefficiency of plantation slavery

 Phillips argued that large-scale plantation slavery was inefficient and not progressive.
 It had reached its geographical limits by 1860 or so, and eventually had to fade away (as happened in Brazil).
 In 1910, he argued in "The Decadence of the Plantation System" that slavery was an unprofitable relic that persisted because it produced social status, honor, and political power, that is, Slave Power.

 Phillips' economic conclusions about the inefficiency of slavery were challenged by Alfred H. Conrad and John R. Meyer, and Robert Fogel in the 1950s and 1960s, who argued that slavery was both efficient and profitable as long as the price of cotton was high enough.
 In turn Fogel came under sharp attack by other scholars.

 An essay by the historians George M. Fredrickson and Christopher Lasch (1967) analyzed limitations of both Phillips and his critics.
 They argued that far too much attention was given to slave "treatment" in examining the social and psychological effects of slavery on Afro-Americans.
 They said Phillips had defined the treatment issue and his most severe critics had failed to redefine it:

 By compiling instances of the kindness and benevolence of masters, Phillips proved to his satisfaction that slavery was a mild and permissive institution, the primary function of which was not so much to produce a marketable surplus as to ease the accommodation of the lower race into the culture of the higher.
 The critics of Phillips have tried to meet him on his own ground.
 Where he compiled lists of indulgences and benefactions, they have assembled lists of atrocities.
 Both methods suffer from the same defect: they attempt to solve a conceptual problem—what did slavery do to the slave?—by accumulating quantitative evidence....
 The only conclusion that one can legitimately draw from this debate is that great variations in treatment existed from plantation to plantation.